symfony-cmf/symfony-cmf-docs/getting-started/content.rst

 A controller is also included that can render either of the above content document types.
-Its single action, ``indexAction``, accepts a content instance and optionally a template to render it.
-If none is provided, it uses a pre-configured default.
+Its single action, ``indexAction``, accepts a content instance and optionally the path of the template to be used for rendering.
+If no template path is provided, it uses a pre-configured default.

 The controller action also takes into account the document's publishing status and language (for ``MultilangStaticContent``).
 Both the content instance and the